Brief Background |

 The Principality of Monaco, a sovereign city state located on the French Riviera, is the second smallest and most densely populated country in the world.
 On November 21, 2012, the Casterman publishing house released the third installment of the Adventures of Tintin in the Monégasque language.
 (Monégasque, along with other Ligurian languages, is derived directly from northern Italian languages of the Middle Ages.
 It is spoken in the old part of Monaco, taught in schools, and street signs are marked in Monégasque in addition to French.)
 The third Tintin book in Monégasque called “U Tesoru de Rakamu u Russu” (Red Rackham’s Treasure) follows “I Ori de Castafiore” (The Castafiore Emerald) and “U Secretu d’a Licorna” (The Secret of the Unicorn).
 To commemorate this event a stamp created in collaboration with Moulinsart, was issued by Monaco on the same day.
 The stamp, Scott 2697, depicts Tintin and Capt.
 Haddock digging up the remains of the “jolly boat” on which Sir Francis Haddock came ashore on the island.
 This scene appears on the bottom left of page 25 of the book, Red Rackham's Treasure.

 Five Tintin designs were printed on the face side of generic Japanese post cards with a face value of 50 yen (domestic post card rate) in an issue about which practically nothing is known.
-I could not find them in any Japanese catalog, although I confess I do not know the language.
+They were issued on June 20, 2000.
+They seem to have been produced by Japan Post but it's possible that they were privately produced (like the cards from China and India).
 They are listed on two web sites, japanesestamps.net and philatelics.jimdo.com, but the cards are only sold through eBay.
-Prices are quoted in dollars (an outrageous $20 for the set of 5, which have a face value of 47¢ each or $2.35 for 5).
+Prices are quoted in dollars (a rather outrageous $20 for the set of 5, which have a face value of 47¢ each or $2.35 for 5).
 They are quoted with a catalog number of JPC 436, but that may be a dealer stock number.
-They carry a copyright date of 2000 but were actually not produced until much later (probably 2013 or 2014).
+I could not find them in any Japanese catalog, although I confess I do not know the language.
 The cards measure 5.8" x 3.9" and are printed on high-quality glossy stock.
 They come in an outer envelope with a color illustration printed, "Tintin and Snowy" and have an inside explanatory cover sheet.
 All in all, a very nice but curious item.

 Romania, China, India, Fakes, and Cinderellas